dgitall/MachineLearningFinalProj/index.md

 })
 ```
 The accuracy of the combined results (0.9988352) was better than any of the individual models.
 However, the gains are marginal since the accuracy of RF and GBM were already very high.

+The random forest and GBM both had very high accuracy meaning that the marginal accuracy gain from combining the results was small.
+However, combining the model-based predictors with the tree-based predictors may help further reduce the impact of over fitting when applied to new real-world data.
+The final model choice will be the model-stacking using the four methods investigated here: random forest, boosting, linear discriminant analysis, and naive Bayes.

 # Validation
-Each of the models is applied to the validation data set.
-The accuracy of each is compared individually and the results are combined using model stacking Calculate the out-of-sample error for each method, too.
+Each of the models is applied to the validation data set and combined using model-stacking (our final model selected during training) to determine the out-of-sample performance.

 ```r
 predRFValid <- predict(modRF, validation)